-A 2015 report from the market research firm Gallup found that out of 7,200 adults who were surveyed, about 50% left their job “to get away from their manager.”
+A 2015 report from the market research firm Gallup found that out of 7, about 50% left their job “to get away from their manager.”
 There’s nothing worse than a bad boss!
 You have heard the old saying: People don’t leave jobs, they leave managers.
 Being under a bad boss brings stress and lowers productivity of the employees.
 Human beings are not robots; they have conscious, feelings and they are entitled to opinions.
 Therefore they ought to be handled as human beings.

 In a new study from Georgetown University, 98% of people reported experiencing toxic behavior at work.
 The study found that toxic relationships negatively influence employees and their organizations in nine notable ways: First of all 80% of the work time is lost worrying about the incidents, the commitment to the organization declines, employee performance declines, work time is lost trying to avoid the offender, the employee intentionally decreases the time spent at work and the quality of work.

 The fear monger boss is one of the commonest bosses.
 This gem of a boss gets his way through fear and intimidation.
 He feels he needs to scream to be heard by all, and he feeds off the fear of his employees.
 Often this sweetheart carries through on his threats and has a high turnover rate from all the firings and from good employees running for the door.
 The key to a handling such a mean boss is to address it head on.
 Don’t be aggressive like he is, but again don’t be a pushover.

 There is also the micromanager type.
 You may be an adult, but to the micromanager boss you are still child who should be trusted.
 You’re still a child that needs constant supervision.
 You may be an adult, but to the micromanager boss you’re still a child that needs constant supervision.
 So he will keep in close vicinity to ensure that you have no breathing space.